 Obtain a complete medical and social history, including partner status, to determine conditions that might influence the selection of an IUS for contraception.

 Exclude underlying endometrial pathology (e.g., polyps or cancer) prior to the insertion of LILETTA in patients with persistent or uncharacteristic bleeding because irregular bleeding/spotting is common during the first months of LILETTA use and may preclude adequate assessment after insertion.
 LILETTA is contraindicated in patients with uterine bleeding of unknown etiology.

 Exclude underlying congenital or acquired uterine anomalies, including fibroids, that distort the uterine cavity and would be incompatible with correct IUS placement [see Contraindications (4)].

 Ensure a previously inserted IUS has been removed prior to insertion of LILETTA [see Contraindications (4)].

-Assess whether the woman is at increased risk of infection (e.g., leukemia, acquired immune deficiency syndrome [AIDS], IV drug abuse), or has a history of PID unless there has been a subsequent intrauterine pregnancy.
+Assess whether the patient is at increased risk of pelvic infection (e.g., unprotected sex, history of PID, or acquired immune deficiency syndrome [AIDS]).
 LILETTA does not protect against HIV/STI transmission [see Warnings and Precautions (5.4)].